Calculate your solar panel return on investment, payback period, and 25-year savings. Includes 2026 federal tax credit | Calculator4U

 |---|---|---|

-Content verified by energy analysis methodologies based on NREL PVWatts, EnergySage market data, and IRS tax guidance.
-Calculations are for educational purposes only.
-Consult a qualified solar installer and tax professional for personalized advice.
-Last updated: January 2025.
+Content verified by clean energy analysis methodologies based on NREL PVWatts modeling data, real-world EnergySage market index trends, and current IRS tax code publications.
+Performance simulations are for educational evaluation purposes only.
+Consult a licensed local installer and a certified tax accountant for binding financial advice.
+Last updated: May 2026.

 Yes, for most homeowners, solar panels reach a break-even point within 6 to 9 years, offering an average annual ROI of 15-20% depending on local incentives and electricity rates.
 With the 30% Federal Investment Tax Credit still available and rising utility costs, residential solar provides exceptional long-term value.